galantelab/tipseq_hunter/README.md

 ### Usage

-Once installed the docker image, the user can utilize the [`Makefile`](https://github.com/galantelab/tipseq_hunter/blob/master/Makefile), in order to automate the process of creating the container and running the pipeline, as well as utilize the ordinary **docker run** command.
+Once installed the docker image, the user may apply the [`Makefile`](https://github.com/galantelab/tipseq_hunter/blob/master/Makefile), in order to automate the process of creating the container and running the pipeline, as well as using the ordinary **docker run** command.

 #### Examples with docker run